Evaluates2/E2-Code-Review-Guidelines/README.md

 Right: “I really like the class ProductController, Tim.
 It has a clear single responsibility, is coherent, and contains nicely named methods.
 Good Job!
-Despite this, I spotted the method calc() which is too big for me.”
+Despite this, I spotted the method calc() which I think could be more understandable if broken into smaller functions.”
 ```